History of the Royal Marines: Second World War

 During the Second World War, a small party of Royal Marines were first ashore at Namsos in April 1940, seizing the approaches to the Norwegian town preparatory to a landing by the British Army two days later.
 The Royal Marines formed the Royal Marines Division as an amphibiously trained division, parts of which served at Dakar and in the capture of Madagascar.
 After the assault on the French naval base at Antsirane in Madagascar was held up, fifty Sea Service Royal Marines from HMS Ramilles commanded by Captain Martin Price were landed on the quay of the base by the British destroyer HMS Anthony after it ran the gauntlet of French shore batteries defending Diego Suarez Bay.
 They then captured two of the batteries, which led to a quick surrender by the French.

 In addition the Royal Marines formed Mobile Naval Base Defence Organisations (MNBDOs) similar to the United States Marine Corps Defense Battalions.
 One of these took part in the defence of Crete.
 Royal Marines also served in Malaya and in Singapore, where due to losses they were joined with remnants of the 2nd Battalion, Argyll and Sutherland Highlanders to form the "Plymouth Argylls".

-The Royal Marines formed one commando (A Commando) which served at Dieppe.
+The first Royal Marines commando unit was formed at Deal in Kent on 14 February 1942 and designated 'The Royal Marine Commando', shortly afterwards it was renamed A Commando and took part in the Dieppe Raid.
 One month after Dieppe, most of the 11th Royal Marine Battalion was killed or captured in an ill staged amphibious landing at Tobruk in Operation Agreement, again the Marines were involved with the Argyll and Sutherland Highlanders, this time the 1st Battalion.
 In 1942 the Infantry Battalions of the Royal Marine Division were re-organised as Commandos, joining the British Army Commandos.
 The Division command structure became a Special Service Brigade command.
 The support troops became landing craft crew and saw extensive action on D-Day in June 1944.

+A total of four Special Service Brigades (later Commando brigade) were raised during the war, and Royal Marines were represented in all of them.
+A total of nine RM Commandos were raised during the war, numbered from 40 to 48.
+These were distributed as follows: